The Inn & People that lived here…

-It is believed that the front five rooms of the Babcock House were built in 1884 by Samuel Patterson Coleman, Jr. Subsequently the house was owned by the Abbitt family.
+It is believed that the front five rooms of the Babcock House were built in 1884 by Samuel Patterson Coleman, Jr. Subsequently the house was owned by the Abbitt family who lived here until Dr. Abbitt passed away.
 In 1908, the property was sold at public auction to H.C.
 Babcock for the price of $1,815.00.

 The Babcocks & the Civil War